Dental Veneers in Panama: Complete Cost Guide, Quality Standards, and Treatment Process

 • Material brands: Ask which ceramic systems are used (IPS e.max, Procera, Lava, or Cercon)

-• Laboratory partnerships: Confirm in-house or partnered lab for veneer fabrication
+• Laboratory partnerships: Confirm an in-house or partnered lab for veneer fabrication

 • Written treatment plan: Itemized costs, timeline, and warranty terms in writing